mufthakherul/college-communication-app/docs/WEB_DASHBOARD.md

-# Web Teacher Dashboard Guide
+# Web Dashboard Guide

 ## Overview

-The Web Teacher Dashboard is a comprehensive web application designed for teachers and administrators to monitor, manage, and control the RPI Communication App.
-It provides a modern, responsive interface for performing administrative tasks without requiring a mobile device.
+The RPI Web Dashboard is a comprehensive web application designed for teachers, administrators, and (in the future) students to monitor, manage, and interact with the RPI Communication App.
+It provides a modern, responsive interface for performing tasks without requiring a mobile device.

 ## Features